-I am currently an associate professor of mathematics at Western New England University, a comprehensive university in western Massachusetts.
+I am currently a professor of mathematics at Western New England University, a comprehensive university in western Massachusetts.
 For more general biographical information, including links to my curriculum vitae and faculty profile page, see my About page.

 I teach courses in the undergraduate and graduate (MAMT) mathematics programs at Western New England University.
 I am also the director for the PROMYS for Teachers summer program at Boston University.
 For more information on what I have done in these programs and in previous jobs, see my Teaching page.